Mimocro/SMNexusAutoDL/README.md

 2) Change THRESHOLD values:
 - See Command Line Options.
-- Increase/decrease values of the specific buttons based on accuracy of the script.
+- Increase/decrease the values of the specific buttons based on the accuracy of the script.
-- For exp, if there is too many false positive clicks with download button at vortex, decrease to something like `--vortex-dl-match-threshold 0.95`.
-In reverse, if it fails to find this button, decrease it to `--vortex-dl-match-threshold 0.8` or lower - or try to make your own screenshoot as described early.
+- For example, if there are too many false positive clicks with the download button at vortex, decrease to something like `--vortex-dl-match-threshold 0.95`.
+In reverse, if it fails to find this button, decrease it to `--vortex-dl-match-threshold 0.8` or lower - or try to make your own screenshot as described earlier.

 3) Change timeouts
-- My setup is ssd and not that bad cpu, 300 mb\sec (yeah) internet.
+- My setup is an ssd and not that bad a cpu, with 300 mb\sec (yeah) internet.
 It opens the browser tab in like 1 second.
-If script works too chaotic, adjust timeouts (increase them).
-If you have NASA pc, and you want faster speed, mess with this values and it will be ~2 times faster or so.
+If the script works too chaotically, adjust the timeouts (increase them).
+If you have a NASA pc, and you want faster speed, mess with these values and it will be ~2 times faster or so.

 # Demo